No Way Out (2001): Aftermath

-After No Way Out, Stone Cold Steve Austin set his focus back to the WWF Championship, and the new champion, The Rock.
+After No Way Out, "Stone Cold" Steve Austin set his focus back to the WWF Championship, and the new champion, The Rock.
 Austin won the WWF championship at WrestleMania X-Seven from The Rock in a No Disqualification match after Mr. McMahon handed Austin a steel chair to hit The Rock with, turning Austin heel.
 The following night on Raw is War, Austin, and Triple H truly laid their differences to rest by teaming up and assaulting The Rock following a steel cage rematch The Rock had with Austin.

-Triple H felt that after he had defeated Stone Cold Steve Austin, there was no one left in the WWF to beat and that he had deserved to be in the main event at WrestleMania.
+Triple H felt that after he had defeated "Stone Cold" Steve Austin, there was no one left in the WWF to beat and that he had deserved to be in the main event at WrestleMania.
 The Undertaker then told Triple H that he'd never beat him and challenged him to a match at WrestleMania, which was made official by WWF Commissioner William Regal after Kane threatened to throw Stephanie McMahon over a balcony.
 The Undertaker would go on to defeat Triple H at WrestleMania and improve his record at WrestleMania to 9–0.
 Their feud continued, however, with Austin at Triple H's side as The Two-Man Power Trip and Kane at The Undertaker's side.
 The two teams would face off at Backlash where Austin and Triple H would come out victorious.

 After winning the match at No Way Out, the Dudley Boyz feuded with the Hardy Boyz and Edge and Christian leading to a triple threat TLC match at WrestleMania X-Seven, which Edge and Christian won.

 X-Pac would form X-Factor with Albert and a debuting Justin Credible.

 Because Jerry Lawler lost his match, the pre-match stipulation was that The Kat was forced to join Right to Censor.
-However, in real life, The Kat would be fired because of backstage heat and Jerry Lawler would quit his job following his then-wife.
+However, in real life, The Kat would be fired because of backstage heat and Lawler would quit his job following his then-wife.
 Paul Heyman would debut and take his place as Jim Ross' announce partner.
-Heyman would stay on commentary until the end of The Invasion where Jerry Lawler returned to the WWF the night after Survivor Series.
+Heyman would stay on commentary until the end of The Invasion where Lawler returned to the WWF the night after Survivor Series.